RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/destructive-sampling-form.md

 ![image](https://user-images.githubusercontent.com/6713716/178464864-320320b0-0a98-4c58-899f-a20a309a0e23.png)

-**Kind**: Select “Internal or External” from the dropdown menu.
+- **Kind**: Select “Internal or External” from the dropdown menu.
-**Justification**: Select the Justification.
+- **Justification**: Select the Justification.
-**Purpose**: Select a value from a dropdown menu **Legacy Number**: This is read only and provides the BG-BASE number for the Desiderata record.
+- **Purpose**: Select a value from a dropdown menu
+- **Legacy Number**: This is read only and provides the BG-BASE number for the Desiderata record.
-**Their Num**: Enter the other institute’s reference number, if known.
+- **Their Num**: Enter the other institute’s reference number, if known.
-**Loan Num**: Enter the associated Loan number if the request originated from a Loan Request or if it triggers a Loan Request.
+- **Loan Num**: Enter the associated Loan number if the request originated from a Loan Request or if it triggers a Loan Request.
-**Remarks**: This holds the Remarks for the whole Destructive Sampling record.
+- **Remarks**: This holds the Remarks for the whole Destructive Sampling record.
 You can enter any additional information or notes relating to the destructive sampling request, for example a short summary of the intended research, and a general taxonomic or geographic summary.
-Internal Misc: This can be used to help with the management process of the request.
+- **Internal Misc**: This can be used to help with the management process of the request.
-Destructive Sampling Agents: Enter the following information if known:
+- **Destructive Sampling Agents**: Enter the following information if known:
-a.
+  - a.
 Herbarium making request: Agent = Herbarium; Role = Herbarium
-b.
+  - b.
 Individual researcher named on request: Agent = individual name; Role = Requester
-c.
+  - c.
 Supervisor if named on request: Agent = individual name; Role = Supervisor _Tip – if you want to search by institution code – you can enter in the agent box: %(CODE) – e.g. see screenshot below:_

 ![image](https://user-images.githubusercontent.com/6713716/178465149-17d2ecad-57e1-40bf-ac88-b968c3513d39.png)

-**Date**: The default will be today’s date.
+- **Date**: The default will be today’s date.
-**Remarks**: In the Remarks field under the Agent you can add any additional information about the agent/role/status relating to this particular request.
+- **Remarks**: In the Remarks field under the Agent you can add any additional information about the agent/role/status relating to this particular request.
 Enter any more general remarks about the request to the higher level Request Remarks field.

 Click Accept